 Electrical and Carpentry Apprenticeships at Florida Keys Community College

-The new endeavor partners the College with the local construction industry to train workers in high demand construction careers in the Florida Keys.
-Additional work is already underway to expand apprenticeship offerings to the fields of plumbing and heating, ventilation, and air conditioning (HVAC) in January 2019.
+Florida Keys Community College offered its first apprenticeship training programs beginning with the electrical and carpentry trades to partner with the local construction industry to train workers in high demand construction careers in the Florida Keys.
+Additional work is underway to expand apprenticeship offerings to the fields of plumbing and heating, ventilation, and air conditioning (HVAC).

 FKCC’s apprenticeships provide education and training in all aspects of the respective trades — from conceptual to practical skills.
 Students are employed full-time with an FKCC-approved apprenticeship sponsor.
 They attend classes, which are tuition-free, at FKCC’s Key West Campus while also completing on-the-job training under the direct supervision and instruction of experienced professionals.
 As apprentice students advance through the program, their progress is

 rewarded with periodic wage increases.

 Upon successful program completion, an apprentice will be considered a “journey worker” and will receive a four-level certification by the National Center for Construction Education and Research as well as a nationally-recognized Completion of Apprenticeship certificate by the State of Florida.